 Gourock sea serpent, 1942

-Introduction The town of Gourock is situated on the southwest coast of Scotland in the upper Firth of Clyde, an Inlet of the Atlantic Ocean.
-Near to it, at the anchorage of the Tail of the Bank, for some time the British Home Fleet was stationed during Second World War. …
+Introduction The town of Gourock is located on the southwest coast of Scotland, in the upper Firth of Clyde, an inlet of the Atlantic Ocean.
+In close proximity to Gourock, at the anchorage of the Tail of the Bank, the British Home Fleet was stationed during the Second World War. …

 Fig. 2.
 Sea serpent dragon “head” of Ningpo, China.
 (From “Marine snake head from China”, 1905.
 The Pacific Commercial Advertiser.
 Used according to § 51 Urheberrechtsgesetz).